stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 ToolHive includes default least-privilege permissions for MCP servers in the built-in registry.
-These defaults are designed to balance functionality and security, but you should review them to ensure they meet your specific requirements.
+These defaults are designed to balance functionality and security, but you should review them to make sure they meet your specific requirements.

 View these permissions using the following command: